VOPE: Revisiting Hallucination of Vision-Language Models in Voluntary Imagination Task: Experiments

+We compare VOPE with representative existing hallucination benchmarks to examine whether it captures a different aspect of LVLM behavior.

-We compare the proposed $Hal\text{-}D$ metric with the traditional $\text{CHAIR}_i$ metric used for evaluating hallucinations in generative tasks.
+We first compare the proposed $Hal\text{-}D$ metric with the traditional $\text{CHAIR}_i$ metric used for evaluating hallucinations in generative tasks.
 As shown in \cref{fig:exp_chair}, in the captioning task, both metrics yield similar evaluation results.
-This indicates that, in tasks without voluntary imagination, both metrics are effective in assessing LVLMs' hallucinations.
-However, in the writing task, the $\text{CHAIR}_i$ metric becomes unreliable: for strong models (e.g., GPT-4o and Gemini2.0), $\text{CHAIR}_i$ attains spuriously high values and therefore does not accurately reflect the hallucination level.
-In contrast, the proposed $Hal\text{-}D$ metric consistently evaluates the model's hallucinations in factual descriptions in such tasks, as it excludes voluntarily imagined objects from the formula.
+This is expected because voluntary imagination is limited in this setting.
+However, in the writing task, the $\text{CHAIR}_i$ metric becomes unreliable and attains spuriously high values.
+A main reason is that $\text{CHAIR}_i$ counts all image-absent outputs from true imagination as hallucinations.
+In contrast, the proposed $Hal\text{-}D$ metric consistently evaluates hallucinations in factual descriptions in such tasks, as it excludes voluntarily imagined objects from the formula.
+This result suggests that response-based hallucination metrics remain useful in factual generation, but become unreliable once voluntary imagination is involved.
+We next compare VOPE with broader hallucination benchmarks to examine whether it reveals a different failure pattern.